 Though your guests won't be playing, they'll be laughing it up as your answers reveal the truth about how you view yourselves and each other in this silly game.

 To encourage major guest interaction, consider creating a custom wheel of activities that can be spun throughout the reception.
 This creative option includes details like "Pick a Couple to Kiss," "Show Us Your Best Dance Moves," and "Bride and Groom Kiss."

 Transform a classic chalkboard into a creative word search that your guests can try their hand at all evening long.
 The trick is to write the letters in permanent paint and provide chalk only for circling words.
 Get creative and include details about you and your groom for guests to find.

 Rent a poker table, set up ten seats and hire a dealer for the night.
 A poker station is usually a big hit with the gentlemen.

 For artsy couples and guests, consider setting up a dart art station.
 Set up a large canvas and attach balloons filled with paint.
 Set up a dart throwing station at a safe distance (no one wants paint splatter on their formal wear, after all).
 From there, friends and family can throw darts at the canvas which will pop and splatter the paint inside the balloons, creating a one-of-a-kind piece of art for the couple to cherish.

 16. Dress Up Photo Booth

 Dressing up is technically a game isn't?
-Create a DIY photo booth filled with fun props for your guests to take selfies and group shots in.
-You can make it silly with boas, over-sized glasses, and mustache sticks, or keep it classy with pretty flowers, ornate frames or signs that commemorate the wedding date.
-You can even make a giant cardboard Polaroid cut out
+Create a DIY photo booth filled with fun props for your guests to take selfies and group shots in; you can even make a giant cardboard Polaroid cut out.

 17. Create a Custom Snap Geofilter for the Wedding Reception